ibraheem4/ibraheem4/README.md

 ## 👨‍💻 Software Engineer | 🚀 Tech Leader | 🔍 Innovator

 Born and raised in Texas, now based in New York City, I've built my career at the intersection of technology and business innovation.
 My journey began with a marketing degree from UT Austin, which gave me a unique perspective on how technology serves users.
-This foundation led me through roles in investment banking at Barclays to pioneering tech work at industry leaders like LinkedIn.
+This foundation led me through diverse roles - from investment banking at Barclays to managing user acquisition for major mobile game franchises at Zynga, and eventually to pioneering tech work at industry leaders like LinkedIn.

 ### 🛠️ Current Focus